omarkawach/COVID-BIM/README.md

 ## Plans for the Future

 - Look into flags for WebGL errors
+- Solve how to find max number of viral particles without slowing things down
 - Save ```state_change.csv``` to ```public/data``` automatically after running Python script?
 - Stop sprites / icons from changing size when zooming in or out
   - Could potentially be done through the size parameter in the shader